-You should contact the Training Programme Director for the specialty; HR Department/Team of the College Department and the Trust HR Team.
-Your Academic programme Lead should have been in touch with you already.
+You should contact the Training Programme Director for the specialty, the HR Department/Team of the College department and the Trust HR Team.
+Your Academic Programme Lead should have been in touch with you already.
 Do this now so everything can be sorted before you start.

 What is Academic Flexible Pay Premium (AFPP)?